 IT managed service providers (MSPs) know the importance of efficiency.
-However, countless MSPs have fallen behind when it comes to accurate, automated documentation for client systems.
+However, countless MSPs have fallen behind when it comes to accurate, automated technical documentation for client systems.

 As a result, many MSPs still manually document information regarding software, hardware, security protocols, and user access for long lists of clients, which leaves them vulnerable to unexpected changes.
 When paired with the difficulties of managing their own internal documents, manual documentation can become time-consuming, stressful, and frustrating for MSP leaders, employees, and clients.